-Once in a section - media for example - you have a left-hand navigation menu (which will hide to the left so you can swipe it in or out), the centre of the display will show the content and the right-hand side will have actions.
+Once in a section - media, for example - you have a left-hand navigation menu (which will hide to the left so you can swipe it in or out), the centre of the display (which will show the content) and the right-hand side (where actions live).
 It's all pretty logical.

 There's a lot of design parity between the info and control displays, with cross-over of controls to the steering wheel for some things - like media control - so you don't have to take your eyes off the road too much.

 BMW Intelligent Personal Assistant

 BMW has introduced its own Hey BMW smart voice assistant.
 While Amazon Alexa is dominating homes, car manufacturers are keen to ensure that you can use voice more effectively in the car too - and BMW's system is actually pretty good.

 Hey BMW will be available on all models running Live Cockpit Professional with BMW Operating System 7.0 and those ordering the new BMW 3 Series will have it as an option, although we notice that BMW is saying that you only get it for 3 years - we assume there will be a subscription cost thereafter.

 BMW Intelligent Personal Assistant is designed to give you better in-car control via voice.
 Rather uniquely, you'll be able to give the Assistant a custom name/hotword, and BMW claims it will learn routines to be able to dynamically deliver better results.
 It will be able to react to statements and control the car - to adjust the heating, for example - as well as be able to identify songs, add navigation stops, answer general questions and integrate with Office 365 and Skype for business users.

 BMW is also keen to ensure that the assistant can travel with you.
 From what we understand, the personal profile that it develops will become part of your BMW ID, so you should be able to move to a new car, sign in and it will know who you are, what you like, and so on.